 Listen to yourself and to your emotions, wishes, and dreams regularly, like you would a friend.
 (You can read more about listening to your dreams here.)

 Eating is very basic and should not cause us anxiety.
 It should not be so hard.
 To get back to a place where eating is more natural and less stressful, I recommend a Love-Centered Approach to Eating.
 It’s pretty simple.
-Eat what you love: Eating what you love entails eating foods that you enjoy, that make you feel good emotionally and physically, and that give you energy to do the things you love to do.
+Eat what you love.
+Eating what you love entails eating foods that you enjoy, that make you feel good emotionally and physically, and that give you energy to do the things you love to do.

-When we make weight loss the goal of eating, it often leads us to eat food or quantities of foods that we dislike, that make us feel bad, and that sap us of emotional and physical energy.
+On the other hand, when we make weight loss the goal of eating, it often leads us to eat food or quantities of foods that we dislike, that make us feel bad, and that sap us of emotional and physical energy.
 This disrupts our natural relationship with our body and the joy of eating.
 When we focus on eating food we love (in the way I have defined above), it leads to greater health and peace.

 Just like the goal of eating is not to be certain size, the goal of moving (exercising) is not to lose weight.
 The goal of movement is to feel good and confident in our body, mind, and spirit.